apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 ### ZO RL

-Yet again, I have not seen anybody do this.

-Most exploration of Zeroth-Order Optimization has been in the realm of next token prediction.
-But this is not actually a necessity.
-You can technically make both the model and the loss function whatever you want, as long as it's conditioned on the model weights.
+You can make both the model and the loss function whatever you want, as long as it's conditioned on the model weights.
+That means you can just optimize an objective directly.
+No tricks are required to get RL to work like in [REINFORCE](https://people.cs.umass.edu/~barto/courses/cs687/williams92simple.pdf) with the log-derivative trick.
+Not that the log-derivative trick is a problem.
+It's just cool that this works by default, without modification.

-RL is long context.

-Since we're doing

-Theoretically there's no reason why
-You can set the loss/rewards however you want
+Multiple papers have been published where people do this, for example ["ES at Scale"](https://arxiv.org/pdf/2509.24372), but it would be nice to use this to actually try to push capabilities of models that people actually use.
+To actually push the envelope and do something that FO optimizers can't.

 ## MeZO Math (Very verbose but trust)